fabacab/multisite-directory/readme.txt

 == Upgrade Notice ==

-= 0.2.2 =
+= 0.2.3 =

-This is a maintenance release, exposing a user interface to re-associate Site Directory entries with a given site/blog.
+This is a maintenance release, improving compatibility with WordPress 4.7 and adding updated translations.

 == Other notes ==